srbarton43/programmers_calculator/README.md

 - Have a struct to represent numbers but don't love it
 - Building the tokenizer and the parser (will use Shunting Yard Algorithm most likely).

+## TODO

+- Incorporate flex lexer and bison parser for the CLI parsing
+- figure out how to do testing inside of CMAKE instead of using other Makefiles